yeoman/yeoman.io/app/authoring/integrating-yeoman.md

 By default, Yeoman provides a [Terminal Adapter](https://github.com/yeoman/environment/blob/master/lib/adapter.js).
 And our test helpers provide a [Test Adapter](https://github.com/yeoman/yeoman-test/blob/master/lib/adapter.js) who's mocking prompts and silencing the output.
 You can use these as reference for your own implementation.

+To install an adapter, use the third parameter of `yeoman.createEnv(args, opts, adapter)`.

 An adapter should provide at least three methods.

 ### `Adapter#prompt()`